Terkwood/chat-move/admin/README.md

 # GCP administration

-Right now it's just a [script](./launch.sh) to launch a Fedora CoreOS instance on Google Compute Engine.
+Various scripts to manage the server.

-It requires a [firewall policy](https://console.cloud.google.com/networking/firewalls/list) to be created with the target tag "chat-move".
+This configuration requires [firewall policies](https://console.cloud.google.com/networking/firewalls/list) for _both ingress and egress_ with the target tag `chat-move`.

+You should also set a default region and zone before running any of this.

 ```sh
 # e.g.